bmixonba/vpn-osint/blog/LetsVPN/README.md

 ## Motivation

-LetsVPN is an app focused primarily on Chinese users.
-[Crybl](https://cyble.com/blog/new-malware-campaign-targets-letsvpn-users/) documented attacks targeting LetsVPN to install malware on the user's device.
-The legitimate LetsVPN App is developed by LetsGo Networks and is focused on Chinese users.
+LetsVPN is VPN a VPN app is developed by LetsGo Networks and is focused on Chinese users.
 According to [AppleCensorship](https://applecensorship.com/app-store-monitor/test/letsvpn) LetsVPN is also removed from the Chinese App store.
+Furthermore, [Crybl](https://cyble.com/blog/new-malware-campaign-targets-letsvpn-users/) documented attacks targeting LetsVPN to install malware on the user's device.
+While these two events are not connected per se, censorship undoubtable creates a gap in the supply chain that attacker can exploit.
+To better understand the modern threat of censorship on the VPN ecosystem, this post covers a case study focused on understanding the threat that imposter VPNs pose to Netizens.

 ![Apple Censorship](./imgs/applecensorship-letsvpn.png)